trilitech/tezos-developer-docs/docs/architecture/governance.md

 The self-amendment process is split into 5 periods:

-- Proposal period: bakers propose changes to the Tezos protocol by submitting proposals and upvoting protocol amendment proposals.
+- Proposal period: delegates propose changes to the Tezos protocol by submitting proposals and upvoting protocol amendment proposals.
 If a quorum is met, the top-voted proposal moves to the next period.
 - Exploration Vote period: Users vote whether to consider the top-voted proposal
 - Cooldown period: If a proposal is selected in the Exploration period, a Cooldown period starts before the final election is made.
 The community can continue testing the new protocol proposal and preparing their infrastructure, before the final decision is made.